K. L. Saigal: Move to Bombay and death

 By this time, alcohol had become a predominant factor in Saigal's life.
 His dependence on alcohol had begun affecting his work and his health.
 It was said that he could only record a song after being fortified with liquor.
 He survived ten years of drinking; however, his alcoholism was too advanced for even a single attempt at abstinence, and Saigal died in his ancestral city of Jullundur (now Jalandhar) on 18 January 1947, at the age of 42.
 However, before his death, he was able to churn out three more hits under the baton of Naushad Ali for the film Shahjehan (1946).
 These are "Mere Sapnon Ki Rani", "Ae Dil-e-Beqaraar Jhoom" and "Jab Dil Hi Toot Gaya".
 Parwana (1947) was his last film, released after his death, in which he sang under the baton of Khawaja Khurshid Anwar.
 The four songs which Saigal sang in Parwana are: "Toot gaye sab sapne mere", "Mohabbat mein kabhi aisi bhi haalat", "Jeene ka dhang sikhaae ja", and "Kahin ulajh na jaana".
 Saigal was survived by his wife Asha Rani (whom he married in 1935); three children, a son and two daughters: Madan Mohan, Nina (born 1937) and Bina (born 1941); and an adopted child, his late elder brother's daughter, Durgesh Nandani, whom he adopted when he was still single.

 In a career of fifteen years, Saigal acted in 36 feature films – 28 in Hindi, seven in Bengali, and one in Tamil.
 In addition, he acted in a short comedy Hindi film, Dulari Bibi (three reels), released in 1933.
 In 1955, B.N.
 Sircar released a documentary film based on the life of K.L.
 Saigal, Amar Saigal.
 In the film, G. Mungheri performed the title role of Saigal.
 The film contained 19 songs lifted from Saigal's films.
 In all, Saigal rendered 185 songs which includes 142 film songs and 43 non-film songs.
 Of the film songs, there are 110 in Hindi, 30 in Bengali and two in Tamil.
 There are 37 non-film songs in Hindi, and two each in Bengali, Pashto, Punjabi and Persian.
-His non-film songs comprise bhajans, ghazals and hori.
+His non-film songs comprise bhajans, ghazals and Lhori.
 He has rendered the creations of poets such as Ghalib, Zauq, and Seemab.

 Saigal's distinctive singing was revered and idolised by the first generation of post-independence Hindi Film playback singers, including Kishore Kumar, Mohammad Rafi, Lata Mangeshkar and Mukesh have even gone on record in an interview that they consider Kundan Lal Saigal to be their musical Guru.